-Born in 1955 in Minneapolis and raised in Lake Oswego, Oregon, Dr. Huntington is a Phi Beta Kappa graduate of Middlebury College, earning his undergraduate degree in political science and German, a language in which he is fluent.
-He received his master’s degree in German literature from Middlebury’s University of Mainz (Germany) program, his MBA degree from Dartmouth’s Tuck School of Business, and his Ed.D. degree in higher education administration, planning and social policy from the Harvard University Graduate School of Education.
+Dr. Huntington came to Heidelberg after 25 years in the corporate sector, having worked in a variety of executive management positions for more than 22 years at Dunkin’ Brands Inc. in Boston, Massachusetts.
+Additionally he served as a member of the Board of Trustees for 11 years at Lasell College in Newton, Massachusetts.
+Born in 1955 in Minneapolis, Minnesota and raised in Lake Oswego, Oregon, Dr. Huntington is a Phi Beta Kappa graduate of Middlebury College, earning his undergraduate B.A. degree in Political Science and German, a language in which he is fluent.
+He received his M.A. degree in German literature from Middlebury’s University of Mainz program in Germany, his M.B.A. degree from Dartmouth’s Tuck School of Business, and his Ed.D. degree in higher education administration, planning and social policy from the Harvard University Graduate School of Education.

-In the community, he is a past chair of the Board of Directors of the Tiffin-Seneca Economic Partnership (formerly Seneca Industrial and Economic Development Corp.) and its Executive Committee.
-He is also a member of the Board of Trustees of the Tiffin Community Foundation, the East Green Foundation Board of Trustees and the Tiffin Rotary.
-In higher education, he is a member of the Board of Trustees for the Ohio Foundation of Independent Colleges (OFIC) and as a Trustee for the Association of Independent Colleges and Universities in Ohio (AICUO).
-Nationally, Dr. Huntington served on the NCAA Division III Presidents Council and as a member of the Strategic Planning and Finance Committee, while also representing the Ohio Athletic Conference on the NCAA Division III Presidents Advisory Group for the past seven years.
+In the community, he was chair of the Tiffin-Seneca Economic Partnership Board of Trustees and its Executive Committee for three years and remains an active member.
+He is also a member of the Tiffin Community Foundation Board of Trustees, the East Green Foundation Board of Trustees, the Lakeside Chautauqua Board of Directors, and the Tiffin Rotary.
+In higher education, he is a member of the Board of Trustees for the Ohio Foundation of Independent Colleges (OFIC) and serves as a Trustee for the Association of Independent Colleges and Universities in Ohio (AICUO).
+Nationally, Dr. Huntington served on the NCAA Division III Presidents Council and as a member of the Strategic Planning and Finance Committee, while also representing the Ohio Athletic Conference on the NCAA Division III Presidents Advisory Group, for seven years.

 Highlights of President Huntington’s Administration